Child Nutrition Program

 Marengo County Schools offers healthy meals every school day.

 The Community Eligibility Provision (CEP) program does not require lunch applications.
 Therefore, all students will receive breakfast and lunch meals at no charge.
+The collection of meal applications are suspended.
 No further action is required of parents.
 The Marengo County School System will receive reimbursement for a complete reimbursable meal per student.
-Students will still have the option to purchase extras and A LA CARTE items at the food prices approved by the Marengo County Schools' Child Nutrition Program. .
+Students will still have the option to purchase extra meals at a cost and A LA CARTE items at the food prices approved by the Marengo County Schools' Child Nutrition Program.
 Payments for these items can be made in the form of cash at the POS system or through an advance payment made through www.myschoolbucks.com.
 All extra purchases including A LA CARTE items must be paid for during the time of service.
+Adult Employees and Visitors must pay for their meals in advance or at the time of service.
 Absolutely no meal charges will be allowed.

 Nutrition Program Link